munin-monitoring/muninlite/README.md

 on systems without a full featured Perl and/or bash or a busybox system.

-MuninLite is Copyright (C) 2007 Rune Nordbøe Skillingstad
+MuninLite is Copyright (C) 2007 Rune NordbÃ¸e Skillingstad
 <rune@skillingstad.no> and released under GPLv2 (see LICENSE file)

 Features